TD-Dan/Ai-User-Framework/README.txt

 ALL COMMANDS
 ------------

+** Starting a new user profile **
+Drop only the files onboarding.md and framework.md for the ai.

 ** Starting a new session **
 Drop or paste all the relevant .md files for the ai

 ** Ending a session **
 Prompt the ai to give you the updated .md files and save them for next session: